chris-short/devopsish.com/content/post/119/index.md

 1. [Goodbye Docker and Thanks for all the Fish](https://technodrone.blogspot.com/2019/02/goodbye-docker-and-thanks-for-all-fish.html)
 2. [The saddest thing I've ever heard on an airplane](https://theoatmeal.com/comics/airplane_heard)
 3. [Ansible and Terraform: Better Together](https://www.hashicorp.com/resources/ansible-terraform-better-together)
-4. [You Don’t Need All That Complex/Expensive/Distracting Infrastructure](https://blog.usejournal.com/you-dont-need-all-that-complex-expensive-distracting-infrastructure-a70dbe0dbccb) (NOTE: You can't stop innovating)
+4. [You Don't Need All That Complex/Expensive/Distracting Infrastructure](https://blog.usejournal.com/you-dont-need-all-that-complex-expensive-distracting-infrastructure-a70dbe0dbccb) (NOTE: You can't stop innovating)
 5. [How to ace the Certified Kubernetes Administrator Exam in 7 days](https://medium.com/@writetomiglani/how-to-ace-the-certified-kubernetes-administrator-exam-in-7-days-e4603ac40746)

 ## People